abi-shek-dev/15813/README.md

 1. First, make sure you install all the required packages by running: `npm install`
 2. Then, you can start the local development server with: `npm run dev`
 3. If you need to build it for production, use: `npm run build`

+Note: The logging-middleware and notification-app-be is empty because i used only Frontend